List of political parties in the Republic of Ireland: 100% Redress

 100% Redress was founded in County Donegal in 2023, campaigning on the Irish defective block crisis.
-It has one TD, and four councillors on Donegal County Council.
+It has TD, and four councillors on Donegal County Council.

 Parties represented only on local authorities

 Right to Change

 Right to Change was founded in May 2020 by Joan Collins.
 It has one councillor.

-Independents 4 Change

-Independents 4 Change has been registered as a political party since 2014.
-Its registered officer is Mick Wallace.
-It has one councillor on Fingal County Council.

 Workers and Unemployed Action

 Workers and Unemployed Action (WUA) is a left-wing political organisation formed in 1985 by Séamus Healy.
 At the 2011 election, the WUA formed part of the United Left Alliance, but it left in 2012.
 WUA has one councillor on Tipperary County Council.

 Kerry Independent Alliance

 The Kerry Independent Alliance (previously the South Kerry Independent Alliance) have one councillor on Kerry County Council.
 It is registered to contest elections for Dáil Éireann and in Killarney for local elections.

 Republican Sinn Féin

 Republican Sinn Féin were formed in 1986 by members of Sinn Féin who did not support the decision made at the party's ard fheis in that year to end its policy of abstentionism and to allow elected Sinn Féin TDs take their seats in Dáil Éireann.
 They have one councillor, Tomás Ó Curraoin on Galway County Council.
 As the party is not registered, he is officially an independent councillor.